SwetSagar/Civil-Services-Notes/README.md

-# My Notes of UPSC Civil Services
+# My Notes for UPSC Civil Services

 These are the notes that I made while preparing for the UPSC Civil Services Exam.
 I had the opportunity to write 2 mains after having an air 233 in NDA in the past.
 Notes that have been made a comprehensive and contains General Studies and History Optional.
 They are being optimised for github and would be slowly be updated.
 Please do not fork for now.
 Thanks.